-Faculty: Daryl Burckel, Stephen Caples, Musa Essayyad, Daniel Groft, Bill Jens, Banamber Mishra, Matiur Rahman, Bruce Swindle, James Watts, Olga Watts
+Faculty: Daryl Burckel, Stephen Caples, Musa Essayyad, William Galose, Bill Jens, Banamber Mishra, Mercy Palamuleni, Matiur Rahman, Michael Toerner, Olga Watts, Kay Zekany.

 The Accounting, Finance, and Economics programs are designed to prepare graduates to meet the challenges from strong and growing global forces, conflicting values, changing technology, and demographic diversity among employees and customers.
 Graduates will be prepared to contribute to their organizations and society, grow personally and professionally, and pursue further graduate work.
 The geographic orientation of each degree program is national, with an international orientation and regional overtones.
 The primary emphasis of the Department's mission is quality teaching enhanced by scholarly productivity and application through service to the business and academic community.

 The Department of Accounting, Finance, and Economics offers curricula leading to the following degrees:

 - Bachelor of Science in Accounting with Concentration in either Taxation or Professional Accountancy/Exam Preparation